For Lead Ed Day and beyond, here are the resources you need to advocate for lead poisoning's end.

 Lead Education Day is a time when people of all backgrounds and experiences come together to talk to our legislators about lead poisoning and ways we can prevent it.
 We meet with legislators at Michigan's Capitol in Lansing, and we meet with them online.
 Through our own personal stories and through education, we inspire lawmakers to make change.

-Event participants include physicians, nurses, housing professionals, policy experts and, most crucially, everyday Michigan advocates, some of whom have been impacted by lead in their own homes.
 No prior experience or "expertise" in lead issues is needed.
-The organizers of Lead Education Day will provide the support you need before and during the events.
-Plus, all of our programming during Lead Education Day is done in groups that pair longtime "veterans" with new advocates.
+The organizers of Lead Education Day will provide the support you need before and during Lead Education Day.
+Plus, all of the day's events are done in groups that pair longtime "veterans" of Lead Education Day with new attendees.

 What is the mission of Lead Education Day?

-- Securing funding.
+4. Securing funding.
 We want Michigan and our federal government to devote more of its resources to testing and treating both children and homes for lead.

 What has Lead Education Day accomplished?

 Before MIALSH formed in 2010 and began hosting Lead Education Day, decades passed with no significant state funding for lead cleanup programs.
 Thanks in part to MIALSH's education, we've helped change minds.
-We have helped bring the plight of lead poisoning and a lack of resources to the forefront of decision makers' minds largely by creating the space for lead-impacted people and health workers to tell their stories.
+We have helped bring the plight of lead poisoning and a lack of resources to the forefront of decision makers' minds largely by creating the space for people to tell their own personal stories.
 That, in turn, has lead our government to dedicate millions of dollars of funding to the cause.
-We also helped get the Michigan Legislature to where it is now: considering making lead testing for all toddlers law.

 What does lead do to us?